telefonicaid/fiware-cosmos-platform/sysadmin/scripts/installation/README_samson_init.txt

 Sysadmin NOTES FOR system init scripts installing/removal
 =========================================================

-	There are two pair of scripts for each linux distribution, the firs one will create and put the init scripts necessary to get samson running at the startup sequence.
+	There are two pair of scripts for each linux distribution, the first one will create and put the init scripts necessary to get samson running at the startup sequence.
 Also to have available the possibility of starting/stopping samson daemons at will ( /etc/init.d/samson ).